Infant food safety: Infant formula

 Though breastfeeding helps prevent many kinds of sicknesses among infants, caregivers often choose to use infant formula.
 Promoting food safety in infants requires safe preparation and use.

-Use infant formula within two hours of preparation.
+Infant formula should be used within two hours of preparation.
 If the infant does not finish the entire bottle, the remainder is thrown away.
-If the prepared feed is not used right away, refrigerating it immediately will slow the growth of microorganisms, however it must be used within 24 hours.
+If the prepared feed is not used right away, refrigerating it immediately will slow the growth of microorganisms; however, it must be used within 24 hours.

 Cronobacter, formerly known as Enterobacter sakazakii, is a group of bacteria that can be found in the environment.
 The germs can also live in dry foods, such as powdered infant formula.
 Anybody can get sick from Cronobacter, but the infection occurs most often in infants.
 Cronobacter infections are rare, but they can be deadly in newborns.
 Infections in infants usually occur in the first days or weeks of life.
 Cronobacter germs can cause dangerous blood infections (sepsis) or infections of the linings surrounding the brain and spine (meningitis).
-Infants two months of age and younger are most likely to develop meningitis if they get sick with Cronobacter.
+Infants up to two months of age are the most likely to develop meningitis if they get sick with Cronobacter.
 Infants born prematurely and infants with a lower ability to fight germs and sickness due to illness (such as HIV) or medical treatment (such as chemotherapy for cancer) are also more likely to get sick.
 The first symptom of Cronobacter infection in infants is usually a fever, coupled with poor feeding, crying, or very low energy.
 Parents or caregivers should take an infant with these symptoms to see a doctor.